ImageMagick v6 Examples --

 Which uses a smaller, 8 bit, or 256 color limited, PNG format.

-You can also re-process the final image though a secondary applications (See Non-IM PNG Processing) which can automatically find the best PNG compression for that specific image.
-There is also programs to do that color reduction to the smaller internal PNG format, while preserving semi-transparent colors.
+You can also re-process the final image though secondary applications (See Non-IM PNG Processing) which can automatically find the best PNG compression for that specific image.
+There are also programs to do that color reduction to the smaller internal PNG format, while preserving semi-transparent colors.
 This is something IM currently does not handle. .

 This is important, so I repeat...